MohamedSaifudeen/MohamedSaifudeen/README.md

 # Mohamed Saifudeen

-I'm currently learning and building skills in cybersecurity with a focus on practical, hands-on experience.
+I'm currently learning and building skills in cybersecurity with a focus on SOC operations.

 My work includes: